greenelab/snorkeling/README.md

 # Snorkeling

-This repository stores data and code to scale up the extraction of biomedical relationships (i.e. Disease-Gene assocaitions, Compounds binding to Genes, Gene-Gene interactions etc.) from the Pubmed Abstracts.
+This repository stores data and code to scale up the extraction of biomedical relationships (i.e. Disease-Gene associations, Compounds binding to Genes, Gene-Gene interactions etc.) from the Pubmed Abstracts.

 ## Depreciation Note

 An updated version of this project can be found at: [greenelab/snorkeling-full-text](https://github.com/greenelab/snorkeling-full-text).
-New changes pertaiing to the repository can be found at the link provided previously.
+New changes pertaining to the repository can be found at the link provided previously.

 ## Quick Synopsis
 This work uses a subset of [Hetionet v1](https://doi.org/cdfk) (bolded in the resource schema below), which is a heterogenous network that contains pharmacological and biological information in the form of nodes and edges.